 Makes about 5 dozen cookies

-You’ll need a vegetable peeler, small saucepan, tongs, food processor, plastic wrap, two baking sheets, parchment paper or Silpat, rolling pin, pastry brush,
+You’ll need a vegetable peeler, small saucepan, tongs, food processor, plastic wrap, two baking sheets, parchment paper or Silpat, rolling pin, and pastry brush.

 - 4 cups all-purpose flour